behnamasadi/software_quality_assurance/README.md

   // You can define per-test tear-down logic as usual. void TearDown() override { ... }

-  // Some expensive resource shared by all tests. static T* shared_resource_;
+  // Some expensive resources are shared by all tests. static T* shared_resource_;
 };